Rule Change: Completed

 On 9 May 2025, the AEMC received a rule change request from the Justice and Equity Centre (JEC) to amend the NGR and NERR to create a new regulatory framework for gas disconnections and abolishment.

-The Commission published a draft determination for the ECA rule change on 18 September 2025 to make a more preferable rule to require gas network distributors to charge retail customers cost-reflective charges for new gas connections through an upfront connection fee.
+The Commission published a final determination for the ECA rule change on 11 December 2025 to make a more preferable rule to require gas network distributors to charge retail customers cost-reflective charges for new gas connections through an upfront connection fee.

 View less